On this page:

 Tier and Node Naming Guidelines

-To rename an application, tier, or node, see Interacting with Flow Maps.
+To rename an application, see Business Applications.

 App Agent Network Bandwidth Usage

 The following guidelines can help you estimate how much bandwidth overhead will be added to your environment by deploying AppDynamics agents.